ricardoruwer/dotfiles/README.md

 # Show SSID and password for the currently connected network
 $ wifi

-# Get the process on a given port
+# Display the biggest classes on current project
-$ port <port>
+$ bigclass

-# Start an HTTP server from a directory, optionally specifying the port
+# Display methods with long parameter lists
-$ server <port>
+$ long-params
 ```

 ## Aliases